danana5/Secure-File-Share/README.md

 ```

 ##	APPLICATION DESCRIPTION
 My web application allows users to create “groups” and add and remove other users to these groups.
 Each user in a group can upload and download files.
 Every file uploaded is encrypted for storage on the Firebase Cloud Storage.
 The files are the decrypted then and are downloaded for the user.
-If the files were to be viewed on Firebase Storage, as seen in my demonstration video, they are unopenable due to the encryption.
+If the files were to be viewed on Firebase Storage they are unopenable due to the encryption.

 ##	TECHNICAL IMPLEMENTATION
 My application is built using VueJS, Vuetify, Firebase Authentication, Firebase Cloud Firestore, Firebase Cloud Storage, Hybrid Crypto JS and Crypto JS.